ahetric/colorJumper/README.md

 ---

-### How to run
+### How to run and explanation of files

-For now, run colorJumper_Swatches.java with no CLI, and the parameters hardcoded in the main method.
-I have plans to allow for CLI in the near future.
-Additionally, there is current support for hexadecimal representation of colors only.
+For now, run colorJumper_Swatches.java with no CLI; the parameters are hardcoded in the main method.
+I have plans to add in CLI in the near future.
+Currently, this program only works with hexadecimal representation of colors as input/output.
+I have tentative plans to add RGB representation along with CLI, but that is low priority.

+colorJumper_Swatches.java is the runner, handles the graphics, and calls HexColorJumper.java.\
+HexColorJumper.java does the calculations.\
+HexColorJumperTest.java consists of JUnit tests.

 ---